camerondmcl/SI507_project5/README.md

 ## In this repository:
 - templates
+  - add_movie.html
+  - all_directors.html
+  - all_movies.html
+  - all_studios.html
   - index.html
-  - movies_all.html
+  - new_movie.html
-  - [unknown what/how many templates there will be]
 - SI507_project5.py
 - SI507project_tests.py
 - SI507project_tools.py
+- movies.db
-- movies_data.db
+- movies_cache.sqlite
 - README.md
 - requirements.txt
 - database-diagram.JPG [currently reusing diagram from project 3 because it will be almost the same, but I will most likely add/change a couple things for the Movies table and will update the diagram accordingly]